ruangroc/LabelFlicks-desktop/README.md

 If running the mock server, run this command in one command line window: `node mock-server/server.js` Then run the app in another window.

+To run the tests, use: `npm run test`.
+No mock server required.

 If you wish to change the ports that Svelte and the backend use, create a .env file and define:

 * `SVELTE_PORT=<port number>`